campus-resource-scheduler-project/campus-resource-scheduler-project.github.io/index.md

 ### Application functionality

-The application implements a simple contacts application for managing different contacts for each user, which is a PostgreSQL table consisting of a id          Int
+The application implements a simple resources application for managing different resources for each user, which is a PostgreSQL table consisting of a id        Int name      String category  String type      String owner     String location  String campus    String image     String posted    String deadline  String?

+The application also implements a PostgreSQL table for each user consisting of a id       Int
-firstName   String
+email    String
-lastName    String
+password String
+role     Role
-address     String
+name     String
 image    String
+occupation String
+bio      String
+major    String
+standing String
+campus   String
-description String
+phone    String
-notes       Note[]
-owner       String
+personal String

-By default, each user only sees the contact that they have created.
+By default, each user only sees the resources that they own.
 However, the settings file enables you to define default accounts.
 If you define a user with the role "admin", then that user gets access to a special page which lists all the contacts defined by all users.

 ### CSS